Talnakh: Discovery of the Talnakh Ore Field

 By the late 1950s, prospecting moved north of Norilsk.
 In 1960, Soviet geologists discovered the Talnakh ore field, containing exceptionally rich nickel–copper–PGE deposits.
 The Oktyabrskoye and Talnakhskoye deposits became known as some of the largest and highest-grade magmatic sulfide ore bodies in the world.

 Construction began almost immediately.
 The Talnakh settlement was established in the early 1960s to serve the new mines.
 The first major shafts—Mayak and Komsomolsky—were built beginning in 1963–1964, staffed in part by Komsomol youth brigades.

 In March 1971, Talnakh ore was first transported to Norilsk’s smelters.
 By the 1970s, Talnakh had become integral to the Norilsk industrial complex, leading to the construction of the Nadezhda Metallurgical Plant (1971–1981), designed to process the increasing ore output.

 Talnakh grew rapidly: it became an urban district of Norilsk in 1970 and gained city status under Norilsk’s administration in 1982.

 Environmental and Social Conditions

-Pollution from mining and smelting around Norilsk and Talnakh caused severe environmental degradation throughout the Soviet period.
+Pollution from mining and smelting around Norilsk and Talnakh has caused severe environmental degradation throughout the Soviet period.
 Emissions of sulfur dioxide and heavy metals damaged large areas of tundra and affected Indigenous herding routes.